MovingBlocks/TerasologyLauncher/README.md

 -------------------
 *Terasology Launcher* uses a [Gradle][Gradle]-based build system and provides a [wrapper][Gradle Wrapper].
 It is a script which is called from the root of the source tree.
 It downloads and installs [Gradle][Gradle] automatically.
-Depending on the system it is necessary to call "./gradlew" instead of "gradlew".
+Depending on the system it may be necessary to call "./gradlew" instead of "gradlew".

     gradlew build